yoelwebdev/excursion/README.md

 # excursion
-My an excursion web site using codecademy instructions.
+Creating an excursion web site using codecademy instructions.